PacificBiosciences/pb-assembly/README.md

 approaching 1.5X+ the expected haploid genome size, due to the assembly of both phases of certain chromosomes or chromosomal regions in the primary assembly.

-Also, one needs to consider that FALCON_Unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above.
+Also, one needs to consider that FALCON-Unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above.
 Many people have successfully used it to help phase their genome of interest, but as always with free software on the internet, your results may vary.